Grandview at Bay Beach

 • Energy Level: High

+Corgis are adorable and hard to resist with their stubby feet, fluffy features, and adorable personalities.
 While some corgis can be lazy, they do have a high prey drive and herding instinct, which can be difficult to manage if they are poorly trained or not exercised enough.
+They are easy to train, but their high intelligence tends to make them stubborn or get them in trouble, particularly if they are bored.

 The grooming needs of the corgi are high as they have a rich coat, which sheds seasonally.
 They can also be rather vocal and bark at almost everything they see.